 If the sun has downed, invite the family for a glass of red wine, and make a start on your olive garden salad recipe.
 Actually, you don't really need to call them; the heavenly aroma will bring them down from upstairs within a few minutes.
 Hot air rises, hence the monsoons, as my grandmother used to say.

-For you olive bread recipe you have to be precise obviously with the recipe, but with this paté and the feta dip, just chuck it in!
+For your olive bread recipe you have to be precise obviously with the recipe, but with this olive paté and the feta dip, just chuck it in!
 Greeks and Italians by the way will turn up there noses at pitted olives.

-Feta cheese dip recipe can be made in a jiffy.
+Feta cheese dip recipe can be made in a jiffy; it's magnificent with your olive bread recipe.
 If raw onion gives you indigestion, use a teaspoon rather, or even lightly fry it in the olive oil.

 Blend the following ingredients together

 Add more feta and less yoghurt if you want it thicker, so it doesn't dribble off your olive bread recipe.